cvat-ai/cvat/cvat/apps/documentation/user_guide.md

       ![](static/documentation/images/image128.jpg)

     **Z-Order**.
 Defines the order on drawn polygons.
 Check the box for enable layered displaying.

+    **Use zip chunks**.
+Force to use zip chunks as compressed data.
+Actual for videos only.

     **Image Quality**.
 Use this option to specify quality of uploaded images.
     The option helps to load high resolution datasets faster.